anyoptimization/pymoo/docs/source/algorithms/soo/brkga.md

 +++

 An excellent and very informative presentation about BRKGAs can be found [here](http://mauricio.resende.info/talks/2012-09-CLAIO2012-brkga-tutorial-both-days.pdf).
-BRKGAs are known to perform well-known on combinatorial problems.
+BRKGAs are known to perform well on combinatorial problems.

 +++